ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ---
+tags: [Nodes]
+description: This tutorial demonstrates how to set up infrastructure to monitor an instance of AvalancheGo.
+sidebar_label: Monitoring
+pagination_label: Monitor an Avalanche Node
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Monitor an Avalanche Node

 ## Introduction

-This tutorial will show how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
+This tutorial demonstrates how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
 We will use:

 - [Prometheus](https://prometheus.io/) to gather and store data